UKy-GIS/uky-gis.github.io/quick_start/readme.md

 print("I am inside a print function and will print to the screen")
 ```

 After you run the cell, you'll see a number in square brakets on the left `[]` with a number inside.
 That tells you the cell's order of execution compared to other cells.
+This order is important because code is a sequence of statements that run from top to bottom, line by line.
+If we import modules and assign variables, those need to be loaded before the cells below run.

 ![Make changes in cell and Run.
 Jupyter autosaves!](graphics/a10.png)
 Make changes in cell and Run.
 Jupyter autosaves!

 Work your way through the lesson and experiment!
+If you close the browser you might need to relaunch Jupyter Notebook in the terminal.

 ### Something will go wrong!